 Of course, GoPros don’t come cheap – mine set me back around £300.
 More affordable options are available, including the icefox underwater camera for just over £40.
+This post has some more affordable options to choose frome.
 Alternatively, buy an underwater case for your phone for around £10.
 Whatever you go for, a water-proof camera or underwater camera should also be top of your ‘what to bring to the Maldives’ packing list.

 Aqua Shoes | £5.99

 Why they’re important?
 Don’t go swimming in the Maldives without them!
 Why?
 There are fish that may want to nibble your toes – yes, Picasso Triggerfish; I’m talking about you – and fish you don’t want to step on – stonefish, you bad.
 Plus, the coral in the Maldives is razor-sharp.
 I saw a number of people struggling to walk on the sandbanks in flipflops or bare feet, cursing as they went.